 We have a few other Ross University interviews featured on the site.
-They are all insightful and each adds a unique perspective on life after veterinary school.
+Additionally, they are all insightful while adding a unique perspective on life after veterinary school.

 *Note to reader: there might be affiliate links and if you buy anything through the links provided (at no extra cost to you) you will be helping to keep this site running.*